beartype/beartype/README.rst

 ...JAX arrays?
 ~~~~~~~~~~~~~~

 You only have two options here.
-Bask in the array of options at your disposal!
-:superscript:`...get it? ...array?
-I'll stop now.`

 Choose wisely, wily scientist.
 If:

 * You don't mind adding an **additional mandatory runtime dependency** to your
   app: